-(8) Absent the timely and proper filing of an objection or request for a hearing, the cost of abatement and administrative and other costs to the Town, as detailed in the Verified Statement, shall be delivered to the landowner with a demand for payment.
+(8) Absent any the timely and proper filing of an objection or request for a hearing, the cost of abatement and administrative and other costs to the Town, as detailed in the Verified Statement, shall be delivered to the landowner with a demand for payment.
 If the sum due is not paid in full within 30 days, the Town may elect to pursue any unpaid balance through lien enforcement or collection activities in a court of competent jurisdiction, and at any time any remaining balance may be assessed against the property as a tax lien and levied on the ensuing year's real property tax bill.

 (9) If, after a hearing, the Town Board rules or determines that the amount of the Verified Statement shall be adjusted downward, then only the adjusted costs of abatement and administrative costs shall be collected or assessed against the property as a tax lien and levied on the next ensuing year's real property tax.
-If the Town Board invalidates the Verified Statement, or makes such other determination as to preclude the validity or enforceability of the Verified Statement by collection or assessment (but such shall not limit any other rights or remedies of the town, including as related to abatement or enforcement of this local law, or the abatement of nuisances and Unsafe Buildings, or commencing proceedings based upon a different or corrected Verified Statement).
+If the Town Board invalidates the Verified Statement, or makes such other determination as to preclude the validity or enforceability of the Verified Statement, then the Town of Caroline shall not seek to enforce that Verified Statement by collection or assessment (but such shall not limit any other rights or remedies of the town, including as related to abatement or enforcement of this local law, or the abatement of nuisances and Unsafe Buildings, or commencing proceedings based upon a different or corrected Verified Statement).